CodeSmile-0000011110110111/de.codesmile.luny/README.md

 }
 ```

 A table is highly suitable for hierarchical structures, including storing game and configuration data.
-But unlike structured text files (I won't name names) it's actually executable code **and** it can have comments **and** won't whine about your 'unexpected' trailing commas.
+But unlike certain structured text formats it's actually dynamic data (executable code) **and** is liberal in the use of trailing commas **and** it supports comments.
 Above code contains an example.
 Did you notice?

 Some example use-cases for embedded functionality right in the game and config data: